iossifovlab/gpf/docs/grr_workflow.md

 timestamp: '2022-06-07T06:53:50+00:00'
 ```

-### Optimizations based on GRR resource file state
+### Optimizations based on the GRR resource file state

-When GRR management `index` command is run it should
+When the GRR management `index`` command is run it should
 recalculate the md5 sum for each resource file.

-Before calculating the md5 sums for give resource file,
+Before calculating the md5 sums for a given resource file,
 the `index` command checks the state of this resource file.

-If the state timestamp and size conincide with the size and timestamp
+If the state timestamp and size coincide with the size and timestamp
-of the resoruce file, then the md5 sum is not recomputed and the one
+of the resource file, then the md5 sum is not recomputed and the one
 from the state is used.